-On OmniSwitch 6800 and OmniSwitch 6850 switches, when you reload the primary switch CMM in a stack, the secondary switch takes over the primary function.
+When you reload the primary switch CMM in a stack, the secondary switch takes over the primary function.
 If the stack is comprised of three or more switches, then the original primary switch becomes "idle" and the next available "idle" switch becomes the secondary CMM.
-For more information on stacks, see the "Managing Stacks" chapter found in both the OmniSwitch 6800 Hardware Users Guide and the OmniSwitch 6850 Hardware Users Guide
+For more information on stacks, see the "Managing Stacks" chapter found in the appropriate Hardware Users Guide.

-On OmniSwitch 6800, 6850, and 9000 switches, you can specify a reboot of the secondary CMM by using the secondary keyword in conjunction with the reload command.
+You can specify a reboot of the secondary CMM by using the secondary keyword in conjunction with the reload command.
 For example, to reboot the secondary CMM, enter the reload command as shown: